vassiliphilippov/erct-papers/_papers/02-zhai-et-al-2012-csrp.md

       The study measured child-level academic outcomes using teacher ratings rather than a standardized, exam-based assessment.
 While the study referenced a standardized measure (the ISAT), this was only used as a school-level aggregate, not at the individual student level.
 Since the core academic outcome measures were based on teacher-reported rating scales, the Exam-based Assessment criterion is not met.
   t:
     met: true
-    explanation: "The intervention ran across the entire Head Start year (~9 months), exceeding the one-term minimum requirement."
-    quote: "\"...a 9-month preschool intervention where ... quality of instruction were substantially improved.\" (p.
-952)"
+    explanation: >-
+      The paper reports that the intervention was conducted over an entire Head Start academic term, from fall to spring, meeting the term duration criterion."
+    quote: >-
+      "Cohort One participated from fall to spring in 2004–05; Cohort Two from fall to spring in 2005–06."
     analysis: >-
       The study describes the intervention as lasting from early fall until late spring, covering an entire Head Start academic cycle.
       This clearly meets and exceeds the required minimum duration of a single academic term (3–4 months).
   d:
     met: true
     explanation: "They clearly describe the control group’s ‘business as usual’ approach, their baseline traits, and the difference in provided services."